1 Legal framework

 10.1 How would you describe the current real estate market and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-Some market observers, including the Swiss National Bank, fear that a real estate bubble could lead to a sudden drop in prices.
-In view of the high price trend, there is an increasing tendency for institutional investors to favour the development of existing properties (eg, the destruction and replacement of old buildings; renovation or extension works; energy efficiency improvements) over the acquisition of new properties.
+In parallel to these developments, the energy crisis is considerably increasing the interest in energy saving measures (such as building isolation) and/or energy creation (in particular photovoltaics) in commercial and residential real estate.
+This also strengthens the already existing tendency for institutional investors to favour the development of existing properties (eg, the destruction and replacement of old buildings; renovation or extension works; energy efficiency improvements) over the acquisition of new properties.
 This trend is also in line with the government's increasing focus on densification of built-up areas (rather than new constructions on agricultural areas).

 Various legislative proposals are being processed at the federal level – the most significant being: